Jurickson Profar Player Props: Rockies vs. Giants

 Jurickson Profar At The Plate

-- Profar is hitting .229 with 12 doubles, a triple, five home runs and 25 walks.
+- Profar is batting .243 with 13 doubles, two triples, five home runs and 25 walks.

-- Profar has reached base via a hit in 34 games this season (of 52 played), and had multiple hits in 12 of those games.

-- Profar has an RBI in 15 of 52 games this year, with multiple RBI in six of them.
-He has also driven in three or more of his team's runs in two contests.
+- Profar has driven home a run in 16 games this season (30.2%), including more than one RBI in 13.2% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.